 Female macropterous.
 Body bicoloured, head and thorax brown, also tube and abdominal segment IX; legs yellow, except fore femora largely brown; antennal segments II–V and basal half of VI yellow; fore wings weakly shaded medially, major setae pale but anal setae dark.
 Antennae 8-segmented, VIII broad at base; segment III slightly smaller than IV, III with 2 small sense cones, IV with 3 sense cones.
-Head longer than wide; postocular setae long and capitate; maxillary stylets retracted almost to eyes, scarcely one-fifth of head width apart, maxillary bridge narrow.
+Head longer than wide; postocular setae arising laterally, long and capitate; maxillary stylets scarcely one-fifth of head width apart, maxillary bridge narrow.
 Pronotum with anteromarginal setae no large than discal setae, remaining major setae capitate; fore tarsus with forwardly directed tooth.
 Prosternal basantra slightly longer than wide; mesopresternum transverse and slender.
 Fore wing weakly constricted medially, with 1 or 2 duplicated cilia.
 Pelta slightly longer than wide; tergites II–VII each with 2 pairs of sigmoid wing-retaining setae, these setae weak on II and VII; tergite IX setae S1 and S2 longer than tube and finely acute; tube shorter than pronotum, anal setae much longer than tube.

 Karnyothrips melaleucus (Bagnall)

 Mound LA & Marullo R (1996) The Thrips of Central and South America: An Introduction.
 Memoirs on Entomology, International 6: 1–488.